TANF-Comtech/PFB-Nextjs/README.md

 ## Environmental Variables

 All environmental variables are supposed to be stored in `.env.local`.
 By default, they will be made available to the Node.js application powering the static site generation.
 Read more about [Next.js Environmental Variables](https://nextjs.org/docs/basic-features/environment-variables).
 Vercel lets you set the production ones in their [hosting UI](https://vercel.com/people-for-bikes/pfb-nextjs/settings/environment-variables).

+If you need the variables, contact the project lead.

 ## Site Structure